NixOS/nix.dev/source/tutorials/module-system/module-system.md

    };
 ```

-This will will only add a `zoom` parameter to the script call if the value is non-null.
+This will will only add a `zoom` parameter to the script invocation if the value of `config.map.zoom` is not `null`.

 ## Default values

-Let's say that in our application we want to have a different default behavior that sets the the zoom level to `2`, such that automatic zoom has to be enabled explicitly.
+Let's say that in our application we want to have a different default behavior that sets the zoom level to `2`, such that automatic zooming has to be enabled explicitly.

 This can be done with the `default` argument to [`mkOption`](https://github.com/NixOS/nixpkgs/blob/master/lib/options.nix).
 Its value will be used if the value of the option declaring it is not specified otherwise.